 Direct investments in unquoted companies are generally valued at fair value as reported by the respective management or sponsor.
 The provided valuations are reviewed by the Manager and assessed for reasonableness and reliability then adjusted where necessary.
-The Board and the Manager considered all third party reported valuations on the unquoted company investments to be reflective of fair value at year end aside for one investment, Genuine Idea Investment Limited, which the Board and the Manager have discounted.
+The Board and the Manager considered all third party reported valuations on the unquoted company investments to be reflective of fair value at year end aside for one investment, Genuine Idea Investment Limited, which the Board and the Manager have discounted to reflect lack of liquidity and control, geography and investment type.